Andre-sv650/DomiqTcpIpHardwareElements/README.md

 This is an arduino library for TCP connections to Port 2424.
-Currently running with Relais and DHT22 elements.
-Next updates:

-    Temperature sensor One wire elements.
+Sensors:
+1. Relais module
+2. DHT22 Temperature Sensor.
-    Light intensity sensor.
+3. BHI1750 light intensity sensor.
-    Modbus TCP weather station with wind and rain detection.
+4. SR04T ultrasonic distance sensor.
+5. STMVL53L0X laser distance sensor.
+6. Interrupt counting with saving the interrupt counter value to EEPROM.
+7. One wire temperature sensor (for example DS1820).

 Prepare the sofware: